leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-7/17.png)

-## Section 8: Build the CustomerOrderHistory Spreadsheet for the Report
+## Section 8: Building the CustomerOrderHistory Spreadsheet for the Report

 *In this section:*